 How to fix blue screen of death error on Windows XP

 Once in a while, when working on my PC I run into a blue screen of death error with lots of error codes displayed.
 Sometimes resetting the machine is enough, though in most cases it won’t do.

-This stop error, also known as the “Blue Screen of Death” (or just BSOD) sometimes appears in the process of re-installing the operating system.
+The error, also known as BSOD sometimes appears in the process of re-installing the operating system.
 The trick that usually works is enabling the hard disk SATA/IDE compatibility in BIOS settings.

 If, however, you haven’t been reinstalling the system, here are other possible causes and recommendations on how to fix the blue screen of death on Windows XP.

 The blue screen of death error is mostly caused by hardware failure or incompatibility of drivers (software issues).